Aastha-Kumari-123/Assignment-cpp/README.md

 **Description:**
 This module covers object-oriented programming concepts including class definition, object creation, data abstraction, constructors, destructors, this pointer, and friend functions.

----

-## Topic 4: Class Definition and Objects

 41.Program defining a simple class and creating an object.
 42.Program demonstrating private and public data members in a class.
 43.Program to demonstrating class memberfunction.